≥ 92% of participants will know how to assess and care for their own mental health as nurses.

 Feel free to talk to your PCP, as they often have their list of therapists, psychiatrists, and PMHNPs they refer directly to.

-When visiting this link, select one of the professionals above in the left dropdown box under “Find a Therapist.”
+When visiting the this link, select one of the professionals above in the left dropdown box under “Find a Therapist.”
 You can search specifically for the type of mental health professional you seek.
-Then, simply input your zip code.
+Then, input your zip code.
 The next page will list all those professionals within a variable distance from your zip code.
-You can click any professional listed and see everything you need to know!
+You can click on any professional listed and see everything you need to know!
 PsychologyToday.com provides you with:

-For anxiety disorders, research has shown that psychotherapy is more effective than medication and that adding in medication does not substantially improve outcomes from therapy alone (APA, 2017b).
+For anxiety disorders, research has shown that psychotherapy is more effective than medication and that adding medication does not substantially improve outcomes from therapy alone (APA, 2017b).
 However, according to research on the treatment of depression, it has been found that a combination of both psychotherapy and psychotropic therapy performs significantly better for improving function and quality of life when compared to each treatment (Kamenov et al., 2017).
-If psychotherapy needs a bit more momentum to get you where you want, need, and deserve to be, the option of psychotropic medications can be excellent!
+If psychotherapy needs more momentum to get you where you want, need, and deserve to be, the option of psychotropic medications can be excellent!

 Just like there is a stigma about therapy, psychotropic medications also receive their share of shame.
 For some, medication works to potentiate and increase the levels of neurotransmitters.
 Although not for everyone, many patients do so well on these medications that they experience mental health struggles when not taking them.

-Much like children, adults may struggle with symptoms of Attention Deficit Hyperactivity Disorder (ADHD) and require the help of stimulants to increase their focus and motivation and decrease their impulses; mental health conditions such as anxiety and depression could very well be treated effectively by Selective Serotonin Reuptake Inhibitors (SSRIs).
+Much like children, adults may struggle with symptoms of attention deficit hyperactivity disorder (ADHD) and require the help of stimulants to increase their focus and motivation and decrease their impulses; mental health conditions such as anxiety and depression could very well be treated effectively by selective serotonin reuptake inhibitors (SSRIs).

-Why SSRIs?
 SSRIs are antidepressants that block the reuptake and recycling of serotonin, which allows more serotonin to be available in the brain (Cleveland Clinic, 2022).
 Low serotonin levels are implicated in several mental health disorders, including (Cleveland Clinic, 2022):

 So, what causes lower levels of serotonin?
 Sometimes, our body is not producing enough, and other times, it is not using it effectively, or our serotonin receptors are not working like they are supposed to (Cleveland Clinic, 2022).